santi1s/Big-Data/Big-Data/Getting-Started/Support-Engineer-Training/Survival-Guide.md

 3. OlHelper
 4. Review Your Cases Regularly

+## Find your Flow

+1. Pomodoro Technique
+2. Just 15 minutes to start difficult tasks
+3. Focus time/focus apps
+4. Get into a routine.

 # Lessons We're Learning

 **This is a section where all of you can add your lessons learned and best practices!
 If you want to add a best practice or lesson, please follow the format below.**